irrdnet/irrd/docs/admins/availability-and-migration.rst

 If you are migrating from a legacy version of IRRd, this is most likely your only option.

-This all slightly different from "regular" mirroring, where the mirror is never meant to be promoted to an active instance, and may be run by entirely different organisations for different reasons.
+This is a bit different from "regular" mirroring, where the mirror is never meant to be promoted to an active instance, and may be run by entirely different organisations for different reasons.
 There are a number of important special circumstances when using exports and NRTM for migrations or availability, which are detailed below.

-Note that an active instance for one IRR registry may simultaneously be a regular mirror for other sources.
+Note that an active IRRd instance for one IRR registry may simultaneously be a regular mirror for other sources.

 .. note::